This post is the next in our Inside DevOps series, where we share lessons learned from those on the frontlines of DevOps.

 What's the most rewarding part of DevOps?

-What are some DevOps best practices you and your organization have implemented?
+What are some DevOps best practices your organization has implemented?

 What's the biggest challenge Octopus has helped you with?